Rise of Nations: Thrones and Patriots: Development

+Reception

-ReceptionRise of Nations: Thrones and Patriots received "generally favorable reviews", about two points shy of "universal acclaim", according to the review aggregation website Metacritic.
+Rise of Nations: Thrones and Patriots received "generally favorable reviews", about two points shy of "universal acclaim", according to the review aggregation website Metacritic.
 In its review, IGN claimed that Thrones and Patriots is "a great game [which] gets better," in reference to its predecessor Rise of Nations.
 Computer Gaming World stated that the game is what expansion packs should try to mimic.
 Game Informer declared that Rise of Nations: Thrones and Patriots is "one of the essential pieces of any strategy gamer’s collection."
 GameSpot commented that the game is a terrific experience and it not only provides exceptional content, but that it also improves an already good game.

 In the expansion pack, many insignificant changes were introduced to complement the existing game structure, rather than radically alter it, and critics considered the continuing of the original game format to be good.
 GameSpy claimed that, even with all of Thrones and Patriots' additions, the framework of the game still feels excellent.
 However, IGN declared that the developers only added many features into the game "in the hopes that it would seem coherent," rather than actually giving the game a "central theme."